Northpoint Bible College: Campus

 The campus, formerly that of Bradford College, is located in the Bradford section of Haverhill at 320 South Main Street, Haverhill, MA 01835.

-Academics

-The college offers Associate in Arts, Bachelor of Arts, and Master of Arts degrees.
-All bachelor's degree students double major in Biblical Studies and a second major of their choice.

 Affiliations

-NPBC is accredited by the Association for Biblical Higher Education.
-It is approved the Massachusetts Department of Higher Education and Michigan Department of Higher Education.
+NPBC was accredited by the Association for Biblical Higher Education.
 The institution is also endorsed by the Assemblies of God USA.

-As of the fall of 2024, NorthPoint Bible College remains unaccredited by the New England Commission of Higher Education (NECHE), the major regional governing body that determines and approves the academic standing of accredited Bachelor of Arts and Science degree programs.
+As of the fall of 2024, Northpoint Bible College remained unaccredited by the New England Commission of Higher Education (NECHE), the major regional governing body that determines and approves the academic standing of accredited Bachelor of Arts and Science degree programs.

 Student life

-Chapel is held Monday through Thursday.
-Attendance is mandatory for all full-time students.
-On one Friday per month, there are class prayers.
+Chapel was held Monday through Thursday.
+Attendance was mandatory for all full-time students.

-There is a dress code for class attendance, chapel attendance, and leisure time.

 In 2016, the college was granted an exemption from some of the provisions of Title IX that forbid discrimination on the basis of sex.

-Residence life

-Unmarried students without an established residence in the area are required to live on campus while attending Northpoint Bible College.
-There is one dormitory for men (Gallagher Hall) and one for women (Gibson Hall).
-Some married students live on the upper floors of Academy Hall.
-Unmarried students who are not yet in their senior year are held to nightly campus curfew, room curfew, and weekly room inspections.

 Distance education

-Northpoint Bible College has satellite distance-education campuses in Grand Rapids, Michigan, Crestwood, Kentucky, Texarkana, Arkansas, and Los Angeles, California.
-Courses are also offered online.
+Northpoint Bible College had satellite distance-education campuses in Grand Rapids, Michigan, Crestwood, Kentucky, Texarkana, Arkansas, and Los Angeles, California; these were closed in November 2025 by a decision of the Association for Biblical Higher Education.